Latobici: Name

 They are mentioned as Latovici by Pliny (1st c.
 AD), as Λατόβικοι (Latóbikoi) by Ptolemy (2nd c.
 AD), and as Latobici on an inscription from Neviodunum (modern Drnovo) dated to 117–130 AD.

-The ethnonym Latobici is a Latinized form of the Gaulish Latobicoi, which derives from the stem *lāto-, meaning 'furor, ardour' (cf. Old Irish láth, Welsh lawd), probably after the name of the Celtic god Latobios (*Lātu-biyos 'Furious Striker').
-Pierre-Yves Lambert has proposed to translate Latobici as 'the lineage of Latobios'.
+The ethnonym Latobici is a Latinized form of the Gaulish Latobicoi, which derives from the stem *lāto-, interpreted as meaning 'furor, ardour' (cf. Old Irish láth, Welsh llawd), (Note: Delamarre describes the meaning and etymology of the stem *lāto- as uncertain, noting that an alternative derivation from a root meaning 'flat, plain' has also been proposed for names built on it.)
+Some scholars have proposed an origin in the Celtic theonym Latobius (*Lātu-biyos 'Furious Striker'), translating Latobici as 'the lineage of Latobios'.

 A homonym tribe, the Latobrigi (or Latobici), dwelled further northwest near the Helvetii.
 Whether they were actually related or even identical remains debated.